 The travel and accommodation assistance grants are open to anyone who is:

 The Skills Matter travel and accommodation assistance grant moved to a new online grants portal system in 2017.
 The grant portal is not currently open for applications.

 Students and organisations supporting students will be able to apply online from 25 June until 31 July 2018.

 We will send out an email to all Skills Matter students informing them of the travel and accommodation grant in May 2018.

-The online Skills Matter grants portal will be open for applications from 1 June to 30 July 2018.
+The online Skills Matter grants portal will be open for applications from 25 June until 31 July 2018.
 DHBs who claim on behalf of their students must also apply by this date.